Looks like you’re on our UK site! Would you like to switch US site?

 Do not ask again

-Dr Amanda Taylor takes a look at epilepsy in dogs and cats, its possible causes and how veterinary MRI can help in diagnosis.
+Dr Amanda Taylor takes a look at epilepsy in dogs and cats, its possible causes, and how veterinary MRI for dogs and cats with seizures can help in diagnosis.

 What is Epilepsy?